Lerold/CTF_SF25_LEDs/README.md

    PORT=5000
    ```

+3. Configure the number of satellites (optional):
+   - Open `led_controller.py`
+   - Find the `SATELLITE_COUNT` variable at the top of the file
+   - Change the value to match your number of satellites/LEDs

-3. Enable SPI and PWM on your Raspberry Pi:
+4. Enable SPI and PWM on your Raspberry Pi:
    ```bash
    sudo raspi-config
    ```